-- All awards received, including but not limited to: Fellowship, Tuition Waiver, or Stipend is included as anticipated Financial Aid, and will reduce any or all institutional scholarship previously awarded by Vermont Law School.
+- All awards received, including but not limited to: Fellowship, Tuition Waiver, or Stipend is included as anticipated Financial Aid, and will reduce any or all institutional scholarship previously awarded by Vermont Law and Graduate School.

 - All outside scholarships received by a student to attend Vermont Law School must be reported to the Financial Aid Office even though they may be received after aid from the school has been awarded.
 Federal regulations require the school to consider these resources in determining a student’s total award.

-- Vermont Law School reserves the right to review and modify the award based on changes of a student’s financial or academic status or the availability of funds, which are beyond its control.
+- Vermont Law and Graduate School reserves the right to review and modify the award based on changes of a student’s financial or academic status or the availability of funds, which are beyond its control.

-- If a student leaves school before completing the academic year, the student may be responsible for repayment of a pro-rated amount of any portion of aid payment made which cannot be reasonably attributed to meeting the educational expenses related to attendance at Vermont Law School.
+- If a student leaves school before completing the academic year, the student may be responsible for repayment of a pro-rated amount of any portion of aid payment made which cannot be reasonably attributed to meeting the educational expenses related to attendance at Vermont Law and Graduate School.
 The amount of such repayment is to be determined on the basis of criteria set forth by the Secretary of Education.